Logarithmic $\bf{\partial\bar\partial}$-lemma and several geometric applications (with an Appendix joint with Sheng Rao): General case: not all

 So, $( \mathscr{D}^{\prime p,\bullet}_X (\log Y),\bp)$ is an acyclic resolution of $ \Omega_{X}^p(\log Y).$ \end{proposition}

-Motivated by King’s work, we will explore the more general twisted case, taking the bundle’s metric into account, see construction \eqref{D=E+F}.
+Motivated by King's work, we will explore the more general twisted case, taking the bundle's metric into account, see construction \eqref{D=E+F}.
 From now on we assume further that $X$ is a compact K\"ahler manifold. \begin{proposition} We have the following isomorphism for the two aforementioned sheaves:

 In particular, for any \(\beta \in A^{p,q}_{\co}(X, L)\) (see Notation \ref{notation co}), $\beta$ vanishes on each component of F. This property can be seen as the dual version of Proposition \ref{Lemma:>0=>sc}. \end{proposition} \begin{proof}The proof is nearly identical to that in Proposition \ref{prop-resolution a}.
 Nevertheless, we provide a proof here for the sake of completeness.
 Assume there are \( d \) specific \( D_i \) that intersect at a chosen point \( x \in X \).
 We can select a small neighborhood \( V \) around \( x \) such that \( E \cap V \) is defined by \( \{ z^1 \cdots z^c = 0 \} \) and \( F \cap V \) by \( \{ z^{c+1} \cdots z^d = 0 \} \).
 In this context, consider the local ramified map given by: